Magel0n/SoftArch-Assignment-4/README.md

 ## Here is the list of the used libraries:
 1. tkinter for creating the window of the application
-2. PIL for processing individual pictures
+2. Pillow for processing individual pictures
-3. cv2 for access to the camera(s)
+3. OpenCV2 for access to the camera(s)

-  And basic libraries: threading and time
+  And basic libraries: multiprocessing, time, and threading

-## To load all the libraries you may run
+## To install all the libraries you may run
 ```
 pip install pillow opencv-python cv2_enumerate_cameras
 ```